Sessions and Events

 Workshop: Preparing for NASAD Evaluation

 This session will provide information and guidance concerning the self-study and visitation processes for members whose institutions are to be visited in the next two to three years, institutions planning to begin the NASAD evaluation process, and those formally engaged in the process.
-A step-by-step walk-through of the accreditation process will be provided, including confirmation of timelines and deadlines, and information regarding accreditation procedures, Self-Study formats, on-site reviews, the Visitors’ Report, the Optional Response, and Commission action.
+A step-by-step walk-through of the accreditation process will be provided, including confirmation of timelines and deadlines and information regarding accreditation procedures, Self-Study formats, on-site reviews, the Visitors’ Report, the Optional Response, and Commission action.
 Questions will be addressed during this nuts-and-bolts session.
 All interested individuals are welcome.

 Meetings with Experienced Administrators